-The 26-year old has scored 14 goals and added 21 assists for a team-leading 35 points in 34 games with the B-Sens.
-St. Pierre was recently named to the Canadian all-star team for the 2010 Time Warner Cable AHL All-Star Classic to be played on Jan.
+St. Pierre, 26, has scored 14 goals and added 21 assists for a team-leading 35 points in 34 games with the B-Sens.
+He was recently named to the Canadian all-star team for the 2010 Time Warner Cable AHL All-Star Classic to be played on Jan.
 19.

 The 5-9, 179-pound native of Embrun, Ont., signed a one-year contract with Ottawa on July 1, 2009.
 In 35 career NHL games with the Chicago Blackhawks

 and Boston Bruins

 , he has recorded three goals, five assists and 12 penalty minutes.